damienBloch/inkscape-raytracing/README.md

 ## 1. For each optical element, write its optical property in the element description:

+(Alternatively, just select the elements and use Extensions/Optics/Set element as.
+This will automatically write the right text in the description.)

   <img src="./pictures/ray_tracing_1.png"  width="1000">

   The property that needs to be written in the element description can be any of the following: